What if I have to postpone because of the C-word?Categories Wedding tips.

 - For the best chance of us being available on your new date, we ask that you offer us (and all of your wedding vendors) more than one date option.

-- Don’t forget about Thursdays or Sundays as they tend to have more availability than Fridays and Saturdays.
+- Don’t forget about mid-week dates as they tend to have more availability than Fridays, Saturdays and Sundays.
 An online poll created through a scheduling app is a great way to gather multiple availabilities from your vendors (check out doodle.com).

 - Remember – there are two of us!
-If Eddy was your original DJ but can’t make a new date, then Aleks will happily step in (same vibe, less beard).
+If Eddy was your original DJ but can’t make a new date, then Aleks will happily step in if she’s available (same vibe, less beard).

 Please note re holding back up dates